AndreaLoGiudice/Double-Branch-Dickson-Charge-Pump/README.md

 exploiting the well-known relationship between clock frequency and output impedance in the Slow Switching Limit (SSL) regime.

-This repository accompanies the bachelor's thesis *"Sviluppo ed ottimizzazione su circuito stampato di una pompa di carica di Dickson doppia integrata controllata tramite piattaforma IoT"*
+This repository accompanies the bachelor's thesis *"Sviluppo ed ottimizzazione su circuito stampato di una pompa di carica di Dickson doppia controllata tramite piattaforma IoT"*
 (University of Catania, Department of Electrical, Electronics and Computer Engineering, A.Y.
 2025/2026).
 The full theoretical background, design rationale, and experimental results are documented in the thesis; this